Our literacy instruction engages the whole child.

 Teachers, parents, and students are a team in our program.
 We provide the instruction and materials.
 Parents provide the structure at home so that students complete their assigned homework.
 Students quickly progress from ‘learning to read’ to ‘reading to learn.’
 They’re able to use their literacy skills as a foundation of their education, and success in life.

 Our levelized groups focus on the nuts and bolts of reading and writing.
 We train children with all the relevant skills and reflexes to read and write our phonological code with ease.
 We weave in many of the essential Common Core Content Standards in the process.
 We’re offering levelized literacy instruction in 15 week class sessions this coming 25-26 school year.
-Children will learn all the code knowledge and skills for their level in half of a school year.
-They’ll receive a full set of learning materials for practicing as much as necessary at home.
+In our Simple Code and Basic Code class, children will learn all the code knowledge and skills for their level in half a school year.
+The Complex Code level (for 2nd grade) can be completed in two parts - Part 1 in the fall, and Part 2 in the spring.

 Schedule an Assessment